-Longhorn TIES provides one-on-one student support with trained coaches through comprehensive and drop-in services.
+Longhorn TIES provides one-on-one student support with trained coaches through TIESplus and drop-in services.
 All services are provided by trained, specialized coaches who provide individualized support and informed campus and community referrals related to academic, social, vocational, and independent living needs.
-Prospective students or families interested in learning more about each service may complete the Longhorn TIES interest form and schedule an information meeting with a Longhorn TIES staff member.
+Prospective students or families interested in learning more about each service may complete the Longhorn TIES informational request form.
+The application for TIESplus and drop-in services can be found here or on the right side of this page.

 Jump to: